<!--

 key_id = Address (derived from the public key)

-expiry = Option<u64> (unix timestamp, None = never expires, stored as u64::MAX in precompile)
+expiry = Option<u64> (unix timestamp, None = never expires; omitted expiry is translated to u64::MAX when the protocol calls the precompile)

-limits = Option<Vec<[token, limit]>> (None = unlimited spending)
+limits = Option<Vec<[token, limit, period]>> (None = unlimited spending; period = 0 means one-time)

 **Signed Format:**

-The signed format (SignedKeyAuthorization) includes all fields with the signature appended:
+The signed format (`SignedKeyAuthorization`) includes all fields with the `signature` appended:

-signed_key_authorization = rlp([chain_id, key_type, key_id, expiry?, limits?, signature])
+signed_key_authorization = rlp([chain_id, key_type, key_id, expiry?, limits?, allowed_calls?, signature])

-The signature is a PrimitiveSignature (secp256k1, P256, or WebAuthn) signed by the root key.
+The `signature` is a `PrimitiveSignature` (secp256k1, P256, or WebAuthn) signed by the root key.

-Keychain Precompile
+#### Keychain Precompile

-The Account Keychain precompile (deployed at address 0xAAAAAAAA00000000000000000000000000000000) manages authorized access keys for accounts.
+The Account Keychain precompile (deployed at address `0xAAAAAAAA00000000000000000000000000000000`) manages authorized access keys for accounts.
 It enables root keys to provision scoped access keys with expiry timestamps and per-TIP20 token spending limits.

 **See the [Account Keychain Specification](./AccountKeychain) for complete interface details, storage layout, and implementation.**

-Protocol Behavior
+#### Protocol Behavior

 The protocol enforces Access Key authorization and spending limits natively.

-Transaction Validation
+##### Transaction Validation

 When a TempoTransaction is received, the protocol: